 Take the Airport Express to Kowloon Station.
-At the station, grab a taxi and tell the driver to take you the Star Ferry Harbour in Tsim Sha Shui.
+At the station, grab a taxi and tell the driver to take you to the Star Ferry Harbour in Tsim Sha Tsui.

 From there, you can then take the Star Ferry across to Central.
 Keep your camera ready as the views from the middle of the harbour are spectacular!
 Once you arrive in Central, take a taxi up to Victoria Peak.